-d.
-Increase Productivity and Maximise Profit
+4. Increase Productivity and Maximize Profit

 Apparently, this is a major set-back in the Ghanaian weaving industry as almost all production techniques and activities are manual and obsolete.
-This situation does not increase production and therefore directly affects profit maximisation.
+This situation does not increase production and therefore directly affects profit maximization.
 Taddeo (2021) illumes that because productivity and profitability are interrelated, an organization's capacity to succeed is mostly determined by the productivity of its workforce.
 In general, a company's profitability increases with its degree of productivity.
 Put differently, businesses that are productive make money in a variety of ways.

-The weaving industry should think of leverage technology and automation to streamline repetitive and time-consuming tasks.
-When weavers are equipped to increase production, it will boost the market thereby maximising profit in the industry.
+The weaving industry should think of leveraging technology and automation to streamline repetitive and time-consuming tasks.
+When weavers are equipped to increase production, it will boost the market thereby maximizing profit in the industry.
 This challenge does not need the involvement of the user but explicitly the interrelation between the business and the technology at hand to satisfy the people in this context.

-Additionally, this set-back goes further to affect time management which to an extent affect productivity and delivery to customers.
+Additionally, this set-back goes further to affect time management which to an extent affects productivity and delivery to customers.
 It is a problem when products are not delivered on time to the customer.
 It is revealed that consumer expectations can be fulfilled, retained, and remain competitive in the digital era by putting a high priority on on-time delivery and putting successful methods into practice (Connext Global Solutions, 2023).
-In resolving this situation, the viability and feasibility dimensions should research on how to find ways to introduce novel ways such e-commerce and online shopping to maximise profit.
+In resolving this situation, the viability and feasibility dimensions should research how to find ways to introduce novel ways such as e-commerce and online shopping to maximize profit.

-The above discussions is summarised in a simple chart for visual analysis in figure 3.
-This chart assist the interrelations between these pointers in the industry and how the three key dimensions of Tom Kelley's design thinking model independently or dependently play significant role in addressing these challenges in the Ghanaian weaving industry.
+The above discussions are summarized in a simple chart for visual analysis in Figure 5.
+This chart assists i the interrelations between these pointers in the industry and how the three key dimensions of Tom Kelley's design thinking model independently or dependently play significant role in addressing these challenges in the Ghanaian weaving industry.